gudiseva/stackedit/OTA-Ignite/Session 7 - Supply Demand Zones.md

 3.

 ## Proximal Line Placement - Supply Zone
-Greater Risk -> Proximal line at the lowest wick in the base Preferred -> Proximal line at the lowest body in the base Lower Odds -> Proximal line at the highest body in the base
+- Greater Risk -> Proximal line at the lowest wick in the base
+- ***Preferred*** -> Proximal line at the lowest body in the base
+- Lower Odds -> Proximal line at the highest body in the base
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzQxNDQwMjksMTgxOTQ2Mjk2M119
+eyJoaXN0b3J5IjpbNDEwMTkyMTg4LDE4MTk0NjI5NjNdfQ==
 -->